General Information About Isadora 3

 Isadora Preferences > Warnings > When the preferred QuickTime Audio Mode is not enabled (QuickTime-based, Removed)

-Scenes > Edit Go Triggers > Keyboard > Key Select, use of arrow keys as "Go Triggers" (Interfered with some basic navigation functions, all arrow keys removed from list of possible keyboard "Go Triggers")
+Scenes > Edit Go Triggers > Keyboard > Key Select, use of arrow keys as "Go Triggers" (Interfered with some basic navigation functions, all arrow keys removed from the list of possible keyboard "Go Triggers")

 Output > OLD Stage Setup (Removed, functions moved to Output > Stage Setup)